sydneyYYC/sydneyYYC/README.md

 - 👋 Hi, I’m @sydneyYYC
 - 👀 I’m interested in frontend and web dev
-- 🌱 I’m currently learning html, css and Javascript
+- 🌱 I’m currently learning Javascript, SQL and Svelte
 - 💞️ I’m looking to collaborate on basic beginner projects
 - 📫 How to reach me ...